GenericMappingTools/gmt/doc/rst/source/cookbook/options.rst

    Daily Mississippi river discharge data converted to a grid and imaged with the default (turbo) color table.

-Our final example will explore the weekly and daily time-cycles using a 3-year data set of traffic (vehicles/hour) crossing the Verrazano-Narrows bridge between Staten Island and Brooklyn (i.e., mostly traffic destined for Manhattan).
-We will show the raw time-series, a wrapped week, a weekly histogram and finally a hourly histogram.
-The figure caption of Figure :ref:`NY traffic <gmt_cycle_6>` discusses the four panels resulting from running the script below:
+Our final example will explore the weekly and daily time-cycles using a three-year data set of traffic (vehicles/hour) crossing the Verrazano-Narrows bridge between Staten Island and Brooklyn (i.e., mostly inbound traffic destined for Manhattan).
+We will show the raw time-series, wrap it to a weekly period, make a weekly histogram and finally present an hourly histogram.
+The figure caption under Figure :ref:`NY traffic <gmt_cycle_6>` discusses the four panels resulting from running the script below:

 .. literalinclude:: /_verbatim/GMT_cycle_6.txt